Fact Sheet: Chevron Fuels Israeli Apartheid and War Crimes

 All expansion plans to the gas fields, rigs, and pipelines were halted and postponed after October 2023, including a planned expansion to Leviathan’s production capacity, a plan to build a new pipeline to Egypt, and further development of the Tamar gas field.

-From 2023–2024, Chevron repeatedly reported to its investors that the ongoing war may pose risks to its revenues.
-Amid increasing uncertainty, the company has reported that the “future impacts” of the war on its operations and financial condition “remain uncertain.
+From 2023–2024, Chevron repeatedly reported to its investors that the ongoing war may threaten its revenues.
+Amid increasing uncertainty, the company has reported that the “future impacts” of the war on its operations and financial condition “remain uncertain."

 Good to know: more about natural gas in Palestine/Israel

-Chevron’s gas projects in Palestine/Israel gain most revenues from export to Jordan and to Egypt.
-Export to Egypt increased by almost 40% in 2023, making up to 14% of Egyptian consumption, while exports to Jordan supplied over 80% of Jordan’s gas needs for energy production.
+Chevron’s gas projects in Palestine/Israel gain the most revenue from exports to Jordan and Egypt.
+Exports to Egypt increased by almost 40% in 2023, making up to 14% of Egyptian consumption, while exports to Jordan supplied over 80% of Jordan’s gas needs for energy production.

 Israel has prevented the development of the Palestinian Gaza Marine gas field since its discovery in 2000 about 19.4 nautical miles off the coast of Gaza.
 In June 2023, Israel announced that it would begin developing the field in cooperation with Egypt and the Palestinian Authority.
 The field is owned by CC Oil & Gas of the Consolidated Contractors Co. and the Palestinian Investment Fund.
 Chevron is not involved in this project.